pymc-devs/pymc-examples/examples/case_studies/reinforcement_learning.myst.md

 def update_Q(action, reward, Qs, alpha):
     """
     This function updates the Q table according to the RL update rule.
-    It will be called by aesara.scan to do so recursevely, given the observed data and the alpha parameter This could have been replaced be the following lamba expression in the aesara.scan fn argument: fn=lamba action, reward, Qs, alpha: at.set_subtensor(Qs[action], Qs[action] + alpha * (reward - Qs[action]))
+    It will be called by pytensor.scan to do so recursevely, given the observed data and the alpha parameter This could have been replaced be the following lamba expression in the pytensor.scan fn argument: fn=lamba action, reward, Qs, alpha: at.set_subtensor(Qs[action], Qs[action] + alpha * (reward - Qs[action]))
     """